 Should I go to a postgrad fair if I’m a first or second year undergrad?

-Even if you're in the first or second year, going to a postgraduate (PG) fair can be really worthwhile.
-It's a chance to see what's out there and what the differences are between types of courses, and get a feel for the personalities of universities at a PG level.
-It's never too early to be better informed and get yourself into a position to make the best decisions for your future.
+Even if you're in the first or second year, going to a postgraduate fair can be really worthwhile.
+It's a chance to see what's out there, what the differences are between types of courses – as well as to get a feel for the personalities of universities at a postgraduate level.
+It's never too early to become better informed and get yourself into a position to make the best decisions for your future.